Share On

 A paper heart on a string against a black background.
 The heart is tearing down the center.

-For this reason, creating and consistently adhering to compassionate euthanasia policies should be a critical component of your organization’s operations.
+For this reason, creating and committing to compassionate euthanasia policies should be a critical component of your organization’s operations.
 Although this may be a difficult topic for your organization to think about, having these policies in place can help guide your sanctuary through painful decisions with greater confidence and gentleness.
 Ultimately, what specifically goes into your sanctuary’s euthanasia policies will be a reflection of your values, mission, and philosophy of care.

 Looking For A Place To Start With Compassionate Euthanasia Policies?